bzigterman/bzigterman.github.io/projects/weather.md

 - Mostly Cloudy
 - 85% humidity
 - 6 mph wind
-- 86% cloud cover
+- 79% cloud cover
-- 17 AQI 🟩
+- 16 AQI 🟩
-- 0.58 inches of snow and 0.41 inches of rain expected in the next 48 hours
+- 0.49 inches of rain and 0.39 inches of snow expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>